 Ideally, time your water intake.
 Do not use water to wash your food down.
 This is probably one of the worst things that you can do for your digestion, but also for absorbing your nutrients.
 We recommend having a glass of water, half an hour before your meal.
 Lemon water is fantastic for stimulating digestion and also helps promote healthy elimination.
 After your meal, wait about 15 minutes before having your next glass of water to give your food a little bit of time to settle.
 You can also opt for warm herbal tea to help process your digestion.

 If you are already dehydrated, you will often find yourself feeling very low on energy.
 You will snack a lot, and no matter how much food you're eating, you feel you still don't have that energy that you need to get through the day.
 Often, you will experience 2 energy low points in your day.
 It's usually right around 10-11 AM before lunch, and in the afternoon around 3-4 PM, right before dinner.
 Those who experience energy lows often use snacking or sugary drinks as a way to try to increase their energy and get through the day.
-They also tend to turn to dehydrating options, such as coffee, that will just leave them even more tired as the day progresses.
+They also tend to turn to dehydrate options, such as coffee, which will just leave them even more tired as the day progresses.

 Signs of Dehydration